 Account Planning Template

-What is Account planning?
+What is Account Planning?

 Account planning is a process of building strategic plans to improve value-driven relationships with key customers that can help in long-term development and retention, thereby maximizing the revenue potential.
-Effective account plans help account managers to gain a more in-depth understanding of the client.
+Effective account plans and templates help account managers gain a more in-depth understanding of the client.
 The Account Planning Book of Evidence study surveyed 1034 people from 62 countries to determine why organizations undertake the account planning exercise.
 Most of the results were unsurprising:

 - Better Win rate (75%)